elexive-com/elexive-calc/resources/EvcExplainer.md

 # EvcExplainer Component

+> **Status**: Implemented
+> **Last Updated**: May 16, 2025
+> **AI Keywords**: EVC, elastic value credits, pricing, value model, education, modal

 ## Overview

-The EvcExplainer component provides educational content explaining the Elastic Value Credit (EVC) system used throughout the Elexive Calculator.
+The EvcExplainer component provides educational content explaining the Elastic Value Credit (EVC) system used throughout the Elexive Solution Builder.
 It serves as an educational modal that helps users understand the value-based pricing approach, supporting the customer's learning journey and building confidence in the calculator's pricing methodology.

-> **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.
+> **Note:** This component adheres to the [Elexive Solution Builder Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.

 ## Strategic Purpose